gabrieleteotino/bluish-capsule/content/project/jobsearchlog/1-skeleton/5-material.md

 **@angular/material** contains the material components.

-**@angular/cdk** has predefined behaviour for components, like overlay for menus and popups, table behavoiur and others.
+**@angular/cdk** has predefined behaviour for components, like overlay for menus and popups, table behaviour and others.

 **@angular/animations** contains animation (what else?) and it will use Web Animations API if supported by the browser or fallback to css.